Genea (fungus)

 Genea is a genus of truffle-like fungi in the family Pyronemataceae.
 There are about 32 species in the genus that occur in North America and Europe.

+With the help of a trained dog, scientists discovered 2024 that there are probably still some non-descript species.
+Furthermore, these truffles seem to disappear completely from the fir-dominated forests for years after a forest fire.

 The genus was circumscribed by Italian mycologist Carlo Vittadini in 1831.